katriryt/ot-harjoitustyo/documentation/game_design_doc.md

 * Improve visuals/graphics of the game (background pictures, special effects in cases of success and "Sudden death") (BACKLOG)
 * Allow characteristics for the team members (e.g. no elimination even in the case of "Sudden death" cards) (BACKLOG)
 * Player chooses who is the one "guessing" the card and in case of "Sudden death" who from the team is eliminated (BACKLOG)
-* Number of levels to be cleared (2 upwards), variation in the levels (number of cards to be turned, hints given in cards (e.g. katakana in one card and roomaji in another without showing both in the same card), increasing number of "Sudden death" cards, introducing "New Team member" cards) (BACKLOG)
+* Number of levels to be cleared (2 upwards), variation in the levels (number of cards to be turned, hints given in cards (e.g. katakana in one card and roomaji in another without showing both in the same card), increasing number of "Sudden death" cards, introducing "New Team member" cards) (variation on levels DONE week 6, rest in BACKLOG)

 ## Limitations to be Considered